trailsjs/trailpack-markdown-doc/README.md

 Trailpack for viewing markdown documents.
 Set your doc directory folder and the trailpack automatically creates routes for the directory and renders the parsed markdown into your layout file.
-Perfect for a documentation webiste.
+Perfect for a documentation website.

 ## Install